soc337 | undergraduate

 topic title goes here

-- Explain the importance of history to the definition of Hispanic identity.
+- Explain the importance of history to the definition of Latino identity.

-- Debate the use of terms to identify Hispanics.
+- Debate the use of terms to identify Latinos.

 - Describe how colonial institutions created lasting class inequalities in Latin America.